 At the heart of Niseko is Hirafu, the largest village in the area.
 With its unique Japanese character and mix of international influences, Hirafu offers an experience not found anywhere else in the world.

 The ski season in Japan starts from early December and ends in late April.
 During this time the resort is covered in a blanket of snow.
 The Niseko ski area is one of Asia’s largest ski fields and is world famous for its incredible quality and quantity of powder snow.
 The southwest Hokkaido region receives low-pressure weather fronts from Siberia and low moisture count, combined with temperatures rarely above 10 degrees.
 These weather patterns deliver light, dry Niseko powder in massive quantities, averaging 15 meters per season.
+Discover the terrain that Niseko United offers by taking a look at the resort's trail map.

 Two towns, four ski areas, one amazing resort.